There are a ton of fun things to do in Dublin at Christmas – making it the perfect Christmas destination.

-Førjulstur: A term we have in Norwegian for when you travel somewhere to go Christmas shopping, eat tasty food and just enjoy yourself while getting into Christmas spirit.
-Dublin, the capital of Ireland, is a perfect Christmas destination like that and I had such a wonderful time when I went there with a friend last December.
+In my home country Norway we have this term førjulstur, which refers to when you travel somewhere magical to go Christmas shopping, eat tasty food and just enjoy yourself while getting into the Christmas spirit.
+Dublin, the capital of Ireland, is a perfect Christmas destination for a trip like that.

 There was a ton of things to do in Dublin at Christmas and the entire experience felt a fairytale.
 It might have been all that Irish coffee though, who knows, but Dublin is a wonderful destination regardless.
 What can possibly be better for your Christmas spirit than adorable streets and buildings decorated with beautiful Christmas lights?

 We’re talking cozy pubs and live music on every corner, cheerful locals, great shopping possibilities, delicious food, and perhaps my favorite part about laid back Dublin – it is socially acceptable to have a pint early in the day..
 It is also less crowded than it is during the summer months, and far less crowded than other popular Christmas destinations like London.
-I cannot recommend Dublin at Christmas enough!
-Keep reading for my best ideas on where to stay, where to shop, where to eat and things to do in Dublin at Christmas.
+I cannot recommend Dublin at Christmas enough.

 Even though Dublin isn’t as packed with tourists in November and December as it can be during the summer months, it is still a popular winter destination.
 Do yourself a favor and pick a place to stay early in the planning process to avoid unfortunate financial surprises.
 There are a lot of great places to stay in Dublin, and what area you should pick depends on what you’re looking for on your Irish adventure:

-Temple Bar is loaded with famous bars & pubs and is possibly the most photographed neighborhood in Dublin.
+Temple Bar is loaded with famous bars and pubs, and is possibly the most photographed neighborhood in Dublin.
 Although it is very touristy, it has a lot of great qualities and is a great area to stay in – especially for first timers and the younger crowd.
-We stayed here on our first trip to Ireland and it was so much fun – there is so much life in the streets and live music in every other pub.
+We stayed here on our first trip to Ireland and it was so much fun!
+There is so much life in the streets and live music in every other pub.
 From Temple Bar you’re also within walking distance of most of Dublin’s best sights.

 - Temple Bar Inn: A very welcoming inn in Temple Bar suitable for travellers of all kinds.
 Nice common areas with colorful decor and a great breakfast.